MrGibbage/vs-code-keybindings-for-pybricks/README.md

 ## Features

-Simply provides keybindings for pybricks using FLL Teams 24277's VS Code task configuration.
+Provides keybindings for pybricks using FLL Teams 24277's VS Code task configuration.
 This will enable a very simple way to run the current program (that is, the program that is open and currently being edited in the editor) on a specific identified robot (that is, "YOUR" robot), simply by pressing ctrl-l.
 In the example below, BOB is the robot that is defined as my robot using a Windows environment variable, and carter.py is the program that is currently open in the editor.

 ![image](https://github.com/user-attachments/assets/bfb95788-c71d-4248-af1c-4cb4ac4791d5)